 From 2007 until 2015 he was a member of the executive board of the European Union Geriatric Medicine Society (EUGMS).
 Since 2015 Juergen M. Bauer has been a member of the committee of the scientific advisors of the International Osteporosis Foundation (IOF) and in September 2016 Juergen M. Bauer was elected president of the German Geriatrics Society (DGG).

-Already in 2007 Juergen M. Bauer had been awarded the honorary prize of the German Geriatric Society.
+In 2007 Juergen M. Bauer was awarded the honorary prize of the German Geriatric Society.

 John E. Morley